-Cash and cash equivalents in the in the consolidated statement of financial position comprise cash at banks and on hand and short-term deposits with a maturity till 3 (three) months or less.
+Cash and cash equivalents in the interim consolidated statement of financial position comprise cash at banks, cash in reverse REPO transactions and on hand and short-term deposits with a maturity till 3 (three) months or less.

-For the purpose of the consolidated statement of cash flows, cash and cash equivalents consist of cash and short-term deposits as defined above, net of outstanding bank overdrafts.
+For the purpose of the interim consolidated statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, cash in reverse REPO transactions as defined above, net of outstanding bank overdrafts.